GSA/ficam-federation/_plan/05_identity-provider.md

 permalink: plan/4_identity_provider/
 ---

+- Audience: Program Managers
+- What are the steps involved in selecting the CSP.
+- Relying Party doc section 7.1.1 - Selecting the CSP.

 Agencies engaging in federation outside of the Federal Government should evaluate the need for added governance to solidify the foundational level of trust, provided by the Federal Trust Framework, and establish accountability and liability with the third parties involved.

 In the context of federation, governance between Identity Providers and relying parties provides an extra layer of detail, needed to clearly define the roles and responsibilities and technical regulations, formally establish trust, ensure data quality, and establish guidelines for accountability.
 There are several governance mechanisms available to agencies that help achieve this, the most common being federation agreements.
 Federation agreements are enacted to help ensure that a relying party application receives the information necessary to make reliable access control decisions and that information is appropriately secured during transactions and at rest.